dzmitry-lahoda/NetStack/README.md

     - [ZigZag](https://developers.google.com/protocol-buffers/docs/encoding#signed-integers) encoding
     - [Variable-length](https://rosettacode.org/wiki/Variable-length_quantity) encoding
 		- [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_coding)
-		- [TODO] Hybrid - depending on possible range, use Variable-length or Fibonacci
+		- [TODO] Hybrid - depending on possible range, use Variable-length or Fibonacci, than hybrid with Huffman
 	- TODO: allow huffman Unity FPSSample in learning and ready alphabet encodings, learning big vs small values in delta
-	- TODO: given i have stats via huffman, build in prameter to allow skip one of X sends (e.g. send only 5 frame - no each frame) - write zero bits on wire
 	- TODO: fast huffman and faster than huffman https://github.com/Cyan4973/FiniteStateEntropy
   - TODO: optimize write of 2,3,4 bits values
   - TODO: add delta methods with small vs big delimeter (Gaffer on games)
   - Debugging write and read with no packing
   - Start write or read from where previous bit buffer finished.
-  - TODO: allow zero copy read write by init from byte array
+  - Zero copy read write by init from byte array or memory.
   - TODO: add custom visualizer or custom to string (to 01 to to hex)
   - TODO: Given possibility do delta of prediction (allow to pass predictors - provide linear, simple non linear, and simple learning regression and plug for custom predictors)